llvm/circt/docs/RationaleSV.md

  The `sv.part_select` is defined on `Integer` type input and `sv.part_select_inout` is defined on `inout` type.

- Part select consits of 3 arguments, the input value, a `width` and a `base` and an optional boolean attribute `decrement`.
+ Part select consists of 3 arguments, the input value, a `width` and a `base` and an optional boolean attribute `decrement`.
  The `width` shall be a compile-time constant expression.
  The `base` can be a runtime integer expression.